ipshipyard/ipfs-quicklaunch/README.md

-# IPFS App Launcher Browser Extension
+# IPFS Spark Browser Extension

-An experimental browser extension that serves as an IPFS (d)app launcher with pet-name, automatic CID discovery, and intelligent gateway management.
+IPFS launcher browser extension with local pet names, version management, and smart CID discovery.
+An experimental browser extension that serves as an IPFS (d)app launcher with intelligent gateway management.

 Built and maintained by Interplanetary Shipyard